amralkhaled211/Webserv/mini_server/config_parser/notes_parser.md

 ## structure of blocks and directives

 	one config file:
-		multiple server blocks;
+		multiple server blocks in one http block;
 		possible blocks:
-			http --> how many is valid in one conf file? server --> does it always belong in a http block? is there a minimum of one for server block? location --> does it always belong in a server block? is it required for valid conf file?
+			http --> how many is valid in one conf file? only one is valid, nginx gives a dublicate error otherwise server --> does it always belong in a http block? is there a minimum of one for server block? yes (server always inside a http block), no (no minimum, also possible w/o any server block)! location --> does it always belong in a server block? is it required for valid conf file? location (nesting possible)
 			? only these three?
 			CGIBlock, too?

 		possible directives:
 			-listen
 			-server_name
 			--root
-			error_page --> must check whether in both blocks index --> must check whether in both blocks -allowed_methods
+			-alias (maybe not mandatory), only location
+			-allowed_methods
 			-client_max_body_size
+			error_page --> must check whether in both blocks --index --> must check whether in both blocks, and purpose --autoindex --> must check whether in both blocks, and purpose --return

 		possible location directives:
 			allowed_methods
 			root
 			alias (maybe not mandatory)
 			error_page
-			index
-			autoindex
+			index --> specifies the file(s) to server for current location (overrides definitions from server block) autoindex

 		possible server directives:
 			listen port (listening to)
-			host IP-Address (listening to)
-			server_name
+			server_name (host IP-Address)
 			root
-			index --> purpose unclear
+			index --> specifies the file(s) to server for current server block autoindex
 			error_page
 			allowed_methods
 			location
 			client_max_body_size

-		all directives:
-			listen
-			server
+			return 304 /

 # syntax rules overview